excelta-corp/pos-data-cleaner/docs/Setting up a new distributor.md

 We could use the strip string `>>_` to delete the underscore character and everything following it, returning these part numbers to their original form.

+This is most frequently used to reduce zip+3 or zip+4 codes to zip5.
+For example,
+`56619-022` will produce an error, so we use the exterminator `>>-` in the strip string field for Zip, and we should get `56619` in the output file.

  Likewise, left angle brackets can be used to delete things to the left of the term:
  `39893_AXE-SCAN` stripped by the term `<<_` will result in `AXE-SCAN`.